Frequently Asked Questions

 • Common point : their pre-configuration

-Number of frequency channels, HD digital processor, intelligent sound signal processing, ambient noise reduction : the Orison hearing aid has similar technical features to much more expensive hearing aids.
-It also has the CE standard, a guarantee of quality in a market where the offer starts at less than 10€ and goes up to more than 5000€.
+Number of frequency channels, HD digital processor, smart sound processing system, ambient noise reduction : AZUR and ORISON hearing aids have similar technical features to much more expensive hearing aids.
+They also have the CE standard, a guarantee of quality in a market where the offer starts at less than 10€ and goes up to more than 5,000€.

-• Difference : who they are for
+• Difference : the people they are intended for

 • Difference : the price

-• Difference : the adjustment
+• Difference : the setting

 • Difference : the distribution network